Livestock Disease Control Regulations 2017

 - compensation claims.

-The Regulations affect a variety of livestock industry stakeholders, including:
+The Regulations affect the following livestock industry stakeholders.

-Primary producers – Primary producers (including hobby producers and people who own livestock as pets) breed and raise livestock such as bees, cattle, sheep, goats, pigs, chickens, horses, alpacas, camels, and aquaculture.
+Primary producers, including hobby producers and people who own livestock as pets, are those who breed and raise livestock such as:

-In support of the Australian honey bee industry and to achieve national consistency, Agriculture Victoria undertook consultation in February and March 2019, regarding formally adopting the requirements of the Australian Honey Bee Industry Biosecurity Code of Practice (the 'Code') into Victoria’s apiary legislation.
+In support of the Australian honey bee industry and to achieve national consistency, in February and March 2019 Agriculture Victoria consulted with stakeholders about formally adopting the requirements of the Australian Honey Bee Industry Biosecurity Code of Practice (the Code) into Victoria’s apiary legislation.

 Feedback received from stakeholders indicated they broadly supported adopting the requirements of the Code.